elben/sat/README.md

 SAT solvers that accepts this format, like [clasp](http://www.cs.uni-potsdam.de/clasp/) and [MiniSat](http://minisat.se/).

-DIMACS requires your statement to be in CNF (conjunctive normal form). `sat` currently cannot convert arbitrary statements to CNF.
+DIMACS requires your proposition to be in CNF (conjunctive normal form). `sat` currently cannot convert arbitrary propositions to CNF.

 # Installing